lvchkn/rym-tags-parser/README.md

 #### Run tests:

-Ensure the compose stack is not running.
+Ensure the compose stack is not running, then run the tests:

 ```bash
 npm run test